StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 for file in *.txt; do echo "Processing $file"; done
 ```

-**Explanation**: These examples show how to use single-line control structures for straightforward logic, keeping the code clean and easy to read.

 /////
 ////
 ///

 ## Vertical Spacing

-Vertical spacing is just as important as horizontal spacing in maintaining a clean and readable script.
-Proper use of vertical spacing helps to visually organize code, making it easier to follow.
+Vertical spacing is often overlooked when formatting Bash scripts.
+However, it is crucial for enhancing readability and maintaining a clean and organized script structure.

 /// admonition | Guidelines
     type: info